 - Similarly NASA’s Parker Solar probe launched in August 2018 does not use a camera to directly observe the sun.
 As Mark McCaughrean, senior advisor for science & exploration at ESA says, ““Parker is out there going ‘Ooh, I’m feeling stuff but I’ve got no idea where it came from’.”.
 Parkers its many instruments allow it to sense the sun’s activities far more precisely than the 1990’s era Ulysses probe.

 - Lastly the Daniel K Inouye solar telescope atop the 3,000-metre (10,000ft) summit of the Haleakalā volcano on Hawaii’s island of Maui started taking pictures of the Sun in December 2019.
 The telescope uses a swimming pool volume of ice each day to prevent its overheating and has already provided the highest resolution images of the solar surface ever taken.
-Later in 2020 other instruments will enable magnetic fields to be measured much more precisely - these observations could help resolve longstanding questions about the high emperature of the corona compared with the suns surface temperature and better enable us to predict coronal mass ejections that can threaten power grids, GPS and communication networks.
+Later in 2020 other instruments will enable magnetic fields to be measured much more precisely - these observations could help resolve longstanding questions about the high temperature of the corona compared with the suns surface temperature and better enable us to predict coronal mass ejections that can threaten power grids, GPS and communication networks. (see our

 We recommend reading a wonderful book “15 Million Degrees Journey To The Center Of The Sun” by Professor Lucie Green.
 One intriguing fact so gleaned was that it takes photons about 200,000 years to get from the center of the sun to its surface before they hurtle off trough the vacuum of space at their more familiar pace of about 300,000 km/sec.